 - New to laser machines?
 I would highly suggest the xTool M1!
 This machine is super easy to learn and helps you create beautiful projects!

 - Craft Closet is my favorite shop for all of my laser materials.
-Their materials are high quality and with the lowest price, I can find anywhere!
+Their materials are high quality and have the lowest price, I can find anywhere!

-- But if you really want to get into lasers, I highly suggest you learn how to create your own files.
+- If you really want to get into lasers, I highly suggest you learn how to create your own files.
 Pen & Posh has a great course for this.